 How to Travel With Your Shoes

 I always travel with shoes in a separate part of my luggage.
 I don’t want the dust and dirt from the street to get on my clothes.
-If I’m traveling with a suitcase I will place my shoes in either a reusable bag or a packing cube and place them sole up in the bottom of my bag.
+If I’m traveling with a suitcase I will place my shoes in either a reusable bag or a packing cube and place them sole up at the bottom of my bag.
 My travel shoes never go next to my best outfits, just in case they do happen to get dirt everywhere.
 See more of our packing hacks here.

 If I am on a backpacking trip I will still wrap my shoes in a reusable bag and place them at the bottom of the backpack.
 If they are travel flip-flops or rugged tennis shoes I will either wrap them by their shoelaces on the outside of the bag or place them on the side holders.
 Just watch out for theft if you leave your bag!